EliasPh/GRINCH/the-actual-code/the-actual-code.md

 # What does fan.py do?
-SpeedThis is a Python class called `Fan` that represents a fan that can be controlled using pulse-width modulation (PWM).
+This is a Python class called `Fan` that represents a fan that can be controlled using pulse-width modulation (PWM).
 The class uses the `pwmio` and `board` libraries to control the fan speed using a PWM signal.
 The class has several attributes and methods that allow it to start and stop the fan, increase and decrease the fan speed, and get the current fan speed.

 The `Fan` class has two attributes: `currentSpeed` and `device`.
 The `currentSpeed` attribute stores the current speed of the fan.
 The `device` attribute stores the `pwmio.PWMOut` object used to control the fan.